PriyankaAsthana/PriyankaAsthana/README.md

 ## ✨ Fun Facts

-- 🦾 I’m as excited about robotics and hardware as I am about software!
+- 🤖 Equally passionate about **robotics** and **software dev**
-- 🎨 I paint and create digital art when I need a creative recharge.
+- 🎨 I paint and make digital art—creativity fuels my code!
-- 🌏 Always up for hackathons, code jams, and new adventures.
+- 🌏 Always up for hackathons, code jams, and new adventures

 ---